Email FacebookTwitterMenu burgerClose thin

 Key Takeaways

-• Critics say the expansion would disproportionately benefit the wealthy and add to the federal deficit.
+• Critics say the expansion of the SALT deduction will disproportionately benefit the wealthy and add to the federal deficit.

 What Trump’s Tax Plan Means for the SALT Deduction